 Follows the lives of four women that ROCKED at math and brought the US space program to new heights, despite prejudices.

 When a young man’s village suffers a drought and all the crops die, he doesn’t give up.
 Study library books and gathering materials from the dump, this heroic young man saves his people with his windmill.
+(Note: there is a full length novel of the same title that my boys gobbled up!
+Like read it three times in one week!)

 Great story about a determined young girl who wouldn’t let other intimidate her!
 Nicknamed “Lady Edison” Ms. Knight’s story is not to be missed!